MohammedGomaaS/simple-express-app/README.md

     npm start
     ```

-6. Download  [Studio3T](https://studio3t.com/) "GUI of MongoDB" or any other GUI. and import this [file](https://drive.google.com/open?id=1RrCrVvqO2VH1jUSGp2oBfAU7LpNJtdSk) to accounts collection for "simple-express-app" db.
+6. Download  [Studio3T](https://studio3t.com/) "GUI for MongoDB" or any other GUI. and import this [file](https://drive.google.com/open?id=1RrCrVvqO2VH1jUSGp2oBfAU7LpNJtdSk) to accounts collection for "simple-express-app" db.

 7. To test accounts api, download postman and import this [collection](https://www.getpostman.com/collections/1e84e8703d48f5fdd2ac)

-    -query paramters available for pagination($skip, $limit)  with prefix $
+    -query paramters available for pagination($skip, $limit)  with prefix

-    -result will be limited to 20 with skip 0 if you didn't send (skip,limit) query paramters.
+    -result will be limited to 20 with skip 0 if you didn't send ($skip,$limit) query paramters.